scottpdawson/scottpdawson/posts/running/green-lakes-endurance-runs-gler-50k-2017.md

 {% pictureRt "/images/2017/08/IMG_9136.jpg", "Caffeine/calorie bombs" %}

 We were so happy with ourselves, and now it was time to recover (_ahem_, indulge).
 We both had grabbed some provisions from the finish line aid station after our respective finishes.
-I'd grabbed a few handfuls of M&Ms and had a glass of orange soda with ice, mostly for the refreshment factor (I've not had a full soda in _many_ years after watching some frightening documentaries).
+I'd grabbed a few handfuls of M&Ms and had a glass of orange soda with ice, mostly for the refreshment factor (I've not had a full soda in *many* years after watching some frightening documentaries).

 We had a few free rewards _(don't you love those?)_ on our Starbucks account, so after taking a few minutes to change our clothes, we headed to the closest caffeine dispensary to order the largest Frappuccinos we could find.
 Why is there not a SuperVenti for ultra runners?
 The Venti Frapps didn't disappoint and we finished them before we were too far down I-81.
 As Amy reached the bottom of her drink with the telltale sound of slurping air and whipped cream, I said "Well, we could always get another one, right?"
 I don't doubt we'd have stopped again if there was another Starbucks nearby.

 By this point we were getting hungry (or it may have evolved into [_hangry_](https://www.google.com/search?q=define+hangry) as we exited 81 in Cortland) so we made a plan to stop by [Viva Taqueria](http://www.vivataqueria.com/) and get some Cheatin' Vegan Nachos on the taqueria side.
 We placed our order and patiently waited outside in the partial shade, content to watch the world walk by as our stomachs protested the lack of further Frappuccinos.
-Nachos arrived late ... but better late than never!
+[Nachos](https://twitter.com/scottpdawson/status/901882922051010560) arrived late ... but better late than never!

-{% tweet "901882922051010560" %}

 We continued our evening at home with a beer while relaxing outside, and then with Mexican night (homemade quesadillas, guacamole with refried beans and corn) and a margarita.
 I'd say we replenished far enough!

-{% tweet "901928295998124032" %}

 ## By the Numbers